Bank Street College of Education

-Bank Street College of Education is a private school, graduate school, and education research center located in New York City's Upper West Side neighborhood.
+Bank Street College of Education is a private school, graduate school, and education research center located on the Upper West Side of Manhattan.
 It consists of a graduate-only teacher training college, Bank Street Graduate School of Education, and an independent nursery-through-8th-grade school, the Bank Street School for Children.

 History

 The origins of the school lie in the Bureau of Educational Experiments, which was established in 1916 by Lucy Sprague Mitchell, her husband Wesley Clair Mitchell, and Harriet Merrill Johnson; Lucy Mitchell's cousin Elizabeth Sprague Coolidge provided financial support.
 The bureau was intended to foster research into, and development of, experimental and progressive education, and was influenced by the thinking of Edward Thorndike and John Dewey, both of whom Mitchell had studied with at Columbia University.
 The bureau was run by a council of twelve members, but Mitchell was its most influential figure until the 1950s.
 The name of the institution derives from its 1930–1971 location at 69 Bank Street in Greenwich Village.

 In 1919 the bureau started a nursery school for children from fifteen to thirty-six months old; Harriet Johnson was the director.
-The school fed in to the Play School for three- to seven-year-olds run by Caroline Pratt; eight-year-olds were taught in a special class by members of the bureau.
+The school fed into the Play School for three- to seven-year-olds run by Caroline Pratt; eight-year-olds were taught in a special class by members of the bureau.

 Bank Street College of Education served as an academic consultant during development for Multiplication Rock, the first series of Schoolhouse Rock!

+The College was instrumental in the design of Bank Street Writer, an early microcomputer word processing package originally intended for schoolchildren (albeit with significant popularity among adults as well).

 In 1958, the college received a $1,000,000 grant from the Department of Health, Education and Welfare for a five-year study on how schools for younger children could improve mental health development.